-Contracting Entity - The business component with which a provider contracts for the provision of the 24RCC services included on this cost report.
+Contracting Entity - The business component with which a provider contracts for the provision of the 24RCC services included in this cost report.
 See Instructions for Step 4.

 Control - Exists if an individual or an organization has the power, directly or indirectly, to significantly influence or direct the actions or policies of an organization or institution.
 Control includes any kind of control, whether or not it is legally enforceable and however it is exercised.
 It is the reality of the control which is decisive, not its form or the mode of its exercise.
-Organizations, whether proprietary or nonprofit, are related through control to their directors in common. $1 \ TAC \ §355.102(i)(1) \ and \ 1 \ TAC \ §355.102(i)(3)$
+Organizations, whether proprietary or nonprofit, are related through control to their directors in common.

+Refer to 1 TAC Sections 355.102(i)(1) and 1 TAC 355.102(i)(3).

 Controlling Entity - The individual or organization that owns the contracting entity.
-Controlling entity does not refer to provider's contracted management organization.
+The controlling entity does not refer to the provider's contracted management organization.